AT&T's traditional TV business continues decline, but digital offers growth

 AT&T's traditional subscription TV business continues to lose subscribers — and its digital replacement isn't picking up the slack.

-AT&T announced on Wednesday that it lost 346,000 subscribers to its DirecTV and U-verse services in the third quarter of 2018, adding to declines in previous quarters.
+AT&T announced on Wednesday that it lost a net 346,000 subscribers between its DirecTV and U-verse services in the third quarter of 2018, adding to declines in previous quarters.

 Previous losses had been offset by DirecTVNow, the company's internet-delivered TV service that provides more than 85 channels for $55 per month.
 But the service added only 49,000 subscribers in the most recent quarter.